 Eco-art installations are more than just awareness tools; they have the potential to drive tangible change.
 Some artists collaborate with environmental organisations, policymakers, and communities to implement sustainable practices and advocate for policy changes.
 For instance, Maya Lin, known for the Vietnam Veterans Memorial, now focuses on environmental issues, promoting conservation efforts and sustainable design.

-In summary, eco-art installations are powerful voices in environmental advocacy, blending artistic expression with a deep commitment to ecological preservation and community engagement.
+In summary, eco-art installations are powerful voices in environmental activism, blending artistic expression with a deep commitment to ecological preservation and community engagement.

 Biophilic design is a transformative approach that integrates the presence of nature into our living and working environments.
 It not only adds aesthetic value but also significantly benefits individuals in various ways:

-Stress Reduction and Enhanced Creativity: The design philosophy of biophilia is structured around the relationship between nature, human biology, and the built environment.
+Stress Reduction and Enhanced Creativity: Biophilia’s design philosophy is structured around the relationship between nature, human biology, and the built environment.
 It reduces stress, boosts creativity and clarity of thought, improves overall well-being, and expedites healing processes.

 Physical, Emotional, and Intellectual Well-being: Implementing biophilic design in built environments can enhance physical, emotional, and intellectual well-being.
 Including elements like pictures of plants, mountains, and outdoor landscapes in interior spaces has been found to have the same mental health benefits as being in real natural environments.